-I’ll never forget the moment I had enough, and decided to create what would now be called Dress Downs.
-It was about three years ago, I was crossing a major intersection downtown after work to reach my bus stop.
-My hands were full and my dress, one of my favorites too, would fly up with the slightest bit of wind.
-Typically when wearing this dress outside, my hands are always balling up or grabbing the edges.
-I thought, “Its fine, I’ll just walk fast and pray mother nature will just wait 20 seconds for me to cross the street”.
-Of course, she didn’t, and before I could even react my dress was up over my waist and (it felt like) every human on earth got a full view.
-It was one of my most embarrassing moments and I thought I am not the only women this has happened to.
-I started to think of all the times I would be at so many different outdoor events, weddings, festivals, parties or just walking down the street and if my hands weren’t quick enough you could get a full view of my Spanx or bottom.
-Realizing there was nothing available to address this “Marilyn moment” I decided to create the perfect solution.
-So, I quit my full-time job, and decided to give this idea my all.
-Today, in between eating foods that are bad for me and singing off-key with friends at local bars; I run Dress Downs in The Windy City with the hope that my product will provide comfort and confidence, allowing women to wear skirts and dresses, no matter how the wind blows.
+I’ll never forget the moment I had enough, and decided to create what are now known as Dress Downs.
+I was crossing a major intersection downtown to reach my bus stop.
+My hands were full and the dress I was wearing (one of my favorites, too!) could fly up with the slightest bit of wind.
+Typically when wearing this dress outside, my hands are always by my side holding it down, or grabbing the edges.
+I thought, “Its fine, I’ll walk fast and pray mother nature will just wait 20 seconds for me to cross the street.”
+Of course, she didn’t, and before I could even react my dress was up over my waist and every human on earth got a full view – or at least it felt like it!

+I'm a self-proclaimed morning person and cheer for both the Cubs and White Sox.
+Today, in between eating foods that are bad for me and singing off-key with friends at local bars, I run Dress Downs in The Windy City with the hope that my product will provide comfort and confidence, allowing women to wear skirts and dresses, no matter how the wind blows.